Ghilli: Music

 Vidyasagar was signed to compose the soundtrack album and background score for Ghilli; it marks his fourth collaboration with both Dharani and Vijay, with the former on Ethirum Puthirum (1999), Dhill (2001) and Dhool (2003), and working with the latter on Coimbatore Mappillai (1995), Nilaave Vaa (1998) and Thirumalai (2003).
 The soundtrack features six songs.
 The lyrics were penned by Yugabharathi, Pa.
 Vijay, Na.
 Muthukumar, Kabilan and Maran.
-The audio was launched at Nungambakkam’s School for the Deaf and Blind in March 2004.
+The audio was launched at Nungambakkam's School for the Deaf and Blind in March 2004.

 The song "Appadi Podu" was later reused by Chakri as "Adaragottu" in the Telugu film Krishna (2008).
 The song was also adapted by P. A. Deepak, a music producer, as "Hum Na Tode" in the 2013 Hindi movie Boss.
 The song is sung by Vishal Dadlani.
 Following the internet phenomenon of "Why This Kolaveri Di" in 2011, "Appadi Podu" was featured alongside "Oh Podu", "Nakka Mukka" and "Ringa Ringa" in a small collection of South Indian songs that are considered a "national rage" in India.
 The "Kabaddi" theme music from the soundtrack album was remixed by Anirudh Ravichander, for Master (2021).
+The "Arjunaru Villu" from the album was remixed by Gopi Sundar, for the Malayalam-language film Bha Bha Ba (2025).